Dr Grace Hinepua Walker

 Grace's post-doctorate work focuses on using data to reflect the lived realities of Māori communities and how Māori communities can use publicly available data.
 She also leads the community engagement for THE LEAPS project, focusing on a kaupapa Māori approach to designing and commercialising affordable diabetes management devices.
 Throughout all of her mahi, there is a strong focus on housing and health equity for the betterment of Māori and indigenous groups.

-In 2019, Grace set up Think Analytic Ltd, a private research consultancy specialising in longitudinal data analysis and survey design for community-based projects.
-She has since worked full-time as the director.
-Within her organisation, she contributes to multiple national science challenges, including Building Better Homes Towns and Cities, Our Land and Water, and Science for Technology and Innovation.
-Within these projects, she provides a kaupapa Māori lens that focuses on reflecting community lived experiences within research.
+In 2019, Grace established Think Analytic Ltd, a private research consultancy specializing in longitudinal data analysis and survey design for community-based projects.
+She has since worked full-time as its director.
+Through her organization, Grace contributes to several National Science Challenges, including Building Better Homes, Towns, and Cities; Our Land and Water; and Science for Technology and Innovation.
+In these projects, she brings a kaupapa Māori perspective, emphasizing the integration of community-lived experiences into research.

 Links: